Denied a Medical Treatment or Service? Attorney Scott Glovsky Can Help

 Appealing a Blue Shield of California Denial of Coverage

 As a Blue Shield of California plan member, you are guaranteed the right to file an appeal if you disagree with a denial of treatment, care, or prescription drug.
 The appeal must be filed within 60 calendar days from the date included on the denial letter.
-Either you or your attorney must send a written appeal request which states the nature of the complaint.
+You must send a written appeal request which states the nature of the complaint.
 For a decision regarding services already received, Blue Shield of California has 60 calendar days to reconsider their initial decision.
 If Blue Shield finds in your favor, payment must be issued within 60 days of the date of your appeal request.

 For a decision to authorize medical care, Blue Shield of California has up to thirty calendar days to make a decision but will attempt to make it sooner if your health condition is severe.
 If you or your doctor believes waiting for a standard appeal decision could seriously harm your health, you are allowed to ask for an expedited appeal.